aws/aws-xray-sdk-go/README.md

 	}
 }
 ```
-*Segment creation is not necessary in AWS Lambda functions, where segments are created automatically*
+*Segment creation is not necessary in an AWS Lambda function, where the segment is created automatically*

 **S3**